czhc/czhc.github.io/collections/_posts/2021-07-20-interacting-contracts-etherjs.md

 ![Swap tokens for tokens](/assets/img/posts/2021-07-20-interacting-contracts-etherjs/swap-tokens.png)

-without needing to use the web UI at [app.uniswap.org](https://app.uniswap.org/#/swap) This can be particularly useful for when the website is unavailable for any number of reasons.
+without needing to use the web UI at [app.uniswap.org](https://app.uniswap.org/#/swap).
+This can be particularly useful for when the website is unavailable for any number of reasons e.g. when the website is down.

 Unfortunately: this feature is only available for **Verified contracts**, which requires the deployer to take a few more steps to upload the source code and dependencies to Etherscan for verification.

-### What if you needed a quick way to simply interact with the contract?
+### Interacting with unverified contracts

 I have a modified `Greeter` contract that allows you to set and get its `greeting` attribute.
 It is modified to only set this variable if you tip it i.e. `setGreeting()` must receive a non-zero `msg.value`.